 Those looking to purchase a home for the first time are faced with the question of just when the best time to buy is.
 If you are looking to get a foot in the real estate market, then you do have one thing going for you, and that is you are unencumbered with the need to sell another home.
-Most people looking at buying a house in Toronto or elsewhere are restricted as they have to time everything perfectly around their houses for sale.
+Most people looking at buying a house in Toronto or elsewhere are restricted as they have to time everything perfectly around their house for sale.
 But new buyers have no such burden upon them.
-Thus, they can choose to buy that piece of Riverdale, Toronto real estate at the most optimal time possible.
+Thus, they can choose to buy that piece of real estate at the most optimal time possible.

 The problem, of course, comes in deciding when that optimum time is.
 Real estate can be a complex business, with prices rising and falling in cycles that sometimes appear to have a pattern and sometimes do not.
-Oakville real estate may be selling at much higher prices one year than the year just passed, but how can a first time homebuyer time their purchase correctly?
+Real estate may be selling at much higher prices one year than the year just passed, but how can a first time homebuyer time their purchase correctly?

 The best advice we can give you is to pay attention to the news.
 There are going to be some helpful tidbits of information scattered throughout the news that will affect all areas of concern when it comes to a real estate transaction.
 In particular, note the following items:

 Current interest rates: The interest rates posted internationally will directly affect the rates you will pay on your mortgage.
 The best times to buy are when those rates are low (if they are really low, you will probably want to opt for a fixed rate mortgage).
-You could even get a rate that makes purchasing a home in Uxbridge Ontario a smart move.
+You could even get a rate that makes purchasing a home in Ontario a smart move.

 State of the economy: When economies are down on any scale, housing prices will follow.
 Poor economies mean less jobs, and that means people will be looking to sell.
-It's a bit heartless, but if you are looking for a good price on Middlesex Ontario real estate or homes anywhere else, bad luck for sellers is good for buyers.
+It's a bit heartless, but if you are looking for a good price on real estate or homes anywhere else, bad luck for sellers is good for buyers.

 Those are the two biggest factors that will determine the best time to buy for first time homeowners.
 Seasons can also play a minor role when it comes to the best purchasing decisions; winter is traditionally slow for sales and you may be able to get a better bargain just because sellers are impatient to offload and most buyers don't want the hassle of moving into that Toronto resale home in the snow.